Kings Priory School: History

 the former music school, gym, changing rooms and cafeteria.

 In 2013, the Woodard Corporation announced that King's would merge with the neighbourghing state run Priory Primary School to become a state funded Academy.
 This caused some controversy in the local community.
 The local authority, North Tyneside Council, strongly opposed the scheme and on 17 July 2013, issued a letter to the Secretary of State for Education asking that the decision be reconsidered.
 However the school converted to academy status in September 2013 and was renamed Kings Priory School.

+Principle David Dawes was asked to leave by Woodard Academy Trust after a single term in 2013, due to "vision differences".
+In November 2025, the school closed briefly due to a "potential critical threat", which Northumbria Police confirmed was a malicious communication, but which was deemed not credible.